GLIMS-RGI/rgitools/docs/dem_examples/olivine.rst

 Located in New Zealand (`44°26'02.2"S 168°22'27.2"E <https://goo.gl/maps/KoDhNaMtzKmyYfC17>`_),
 RGI60-18.00854.

-The sources available are: ASTER, COPDEM, AW3D30, DEM3, SRTM, MAPZEN and TanDEM-X.
+The sources available are: ASTER, COPDEM, AW3D30, DEM3, SRTM, NASADEM, MAPZEN and TanDEM-X.

 Summary
 -------

 - TanDEM-X is missing huge parts of the topography
 - SRTM is available for entire New Zealand
+- NASADEM shows noticeable differences to SRTM at the head and the tongue of the ice plateau and also the surroundings.
+This is very similar to ASTER and AW3D30.

 Maps
 ----